Immigration (Health and Social Care Staff) Bill

 Overview

-This bill grants indefinite leave to remain in the UK to health and social care staff and their close family members.
-It aims to address workforce shortages in these vital sectors by providing a pathway to permanent residency for eligible individuals already working in these roles.
+This Bill grants indefinite leave to remain in the UK to health and social care workers and their close family members.
+It aims to address workforce shortages in these vital sectors by providing a pathway to permanent residency for those already working in these roles.

 Description

-The Immigration (Health and Social Care Staff) Bill provides indefinite leave to remain in the UK to eligible persons.
-An "eligible person" is defined as someone who, on the day the Act comes into force, works in a health or social care occupation listed in the Schedule, or is a close family member (spouse, civil partner, unmarried partner, or child under 18) of someone who does.
+The Immigration (Health and Social Care Staff) Bill provides indefinite leave to remain for eligible persons.
+An "eligible person" is defined as someone who, on the day the Act comes into force, is either working in a health or social care occupation or is a close family member (spouse, civil partner, unmarried partner, or child under 18) of someone working in such an occupation.
+The specific occupations covered are listed in a Schedule and can be expanded through regulations laid before and approved by Parliament.
+These regulations can also extend the definition of "close family member."
+The Secretary of State is required to provide proof of indefinite leave to remain to eligible individuals without charge.

 Government Spending